Spin-Hall magnetoresistance in quasi-two-dimensional antiferromagnetic insulator/metal bilayer systems: Acknowledgements

 \section{Acknowledgements}

 T. K. acknowledges support from the Japan Society for the Promotion of Science (JSPS KAKENHI Grants No. 20K03831).
 M. M. is financially supported by a Grant-in-Aid for Scientific Research B (20H01863) from MEXT, Japan.
-T. K. and T. I acknowledge K. Yoshimi and Y. Motoyama for giving us useful information on detailed implementation of QMC in the DSQSS package.
+T. I. is supported by International Graduate Program of Innovation for Intelligent World (IIW) of The Univ. of Tokyo.
+T. K. and T. I. acknowledge K. Yoshimi and Y. Motoyama for giving us useful information on the detailed implementation of QMC in the DSQSS package.